All Episodes

 I wanted to find out what all it's all about.

-And you know, when they start gutting animals and ripping the intestines out, okay, time to change the channel.
+And, you know, when they start gutting animals and ripping the intestines out, okay, time to change the channel.

-Just not my cupboard.
+Just not my company.

 But I stuck with this.

-So it may be harder for me to stick with it during season two, but I shall um endeavor.
+So it may be harder for me to stick with it during season two, but I shall endeavor.

 Oh, wait till you hear about this, though.